jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

 * Worked with a team of developers to identify front end and backend end improvements for the theatre's public and admin portions of the website.
 * Created an environment for clear communication between team members while checking out files for the project.
 * Learned from one on one guidance from the scum master & benefited from group programming/discussion.
+* Problem solved by asking questions to completely understand expectations of assigned stories/work.